mrotaru/data/javascript-prototypes/index.md

 When you instantiate a sub-class, in most OO languages the super-class constructor is automatically called - unless you define a constructor for the subclass.
-Therefore, need to make sure to call the parent function:
+Therefore, we need to make sure to call the parent function, which is also the super-class constructor:

 ```js
 function Bar (initialCount) {